wrapnuts/wrapnuts/README.md

     - Is the Nutshell-wallet connected to a mint?
     - Does it have a balance?

-3. If balance is displayed, both requirements have been met.
-Next, enter “2” in main menu to embed (wrap) a cashu.
-Then follow the instructions until the wrapping process is complete.
+3. If balance is displayed, both requirements are met.
+Next, enter “2” in main menu to wrap (embed) a cashu.
+Follow instructions until wrapping process is complete.

-4. The file with the embedded cashu can either be shared with another user or redeemed by the same user with Wrapnuts-cli.
+4. The file (with the embedded cashu) can be sent to someone else, before it is redeemed with Wrapnuts-cli.

-5. To redeem embedded cashu from a file, enter “3” in main menu of Wrapnuts-cli.
-Then follow the instructions until the unwrapping process is complete.
+5. To redeem embedded cashu, enter “3” in main menu of Wrapnuts-cli.
+Follow instructions until the unwrapping process is complete.

 ## Disclaimer